What is dehydration?

 - Has increased vomiting or diarrhea.

-- Has no wet diapers within eight hours.
+- Has no wet diapers or urination within eight hours.

 - Is lethargic (sleeping more and less playful).